Service (Tenrikyo): Eleven different Services

-In addition to the Services already mentioned, Nakayama taught eleven different Services (juichi-tori no tsutome 十一通りのつとめ) to her followers for specific purposes.
+In addition to the Services already mentioned, Nakayama taught eleven different Services (jūichi-tōri no tsutome 十一通りのつとめ) to her followers for specific purposes.
 Each Service has a unique set of words and hand movements performed in place of Section One from the Songs for the Kagura.
 Shozen Nakayama, the second Shinbashira (spiritual and administrative leader of Tenrikyo), has suggested three categories for these Services: